Mate tea bush

 This section has been translated automatically.

-The evergreen mate shrub, also known as the mate tree, is a plant species from the genus holly (Ilex) in the holly family (Aquifoliaceae), which can reach a size of 12-14 m.
+The evergreen mate shrub, also known as the mate tree, is a plant species of the holly genus (Ilex) in the holly family (Aquifoliaceae), which can reach a height of 12-14 meters.
 30 to 40 white flowers stand together in thick clusters.
-The 0.6 to 0.8 cm thick red-violet fruit is a drupe.
-The mate shrub is native to South America (Brazil, Panama, Argentina), preferably at medium altitudes of 400-800m.
+The 0.6 to 0.8 cm thick red-purple fruit is a drupe.
+The mate bush is native to South America (Brazil, Panama, Argentina), preferably at medium altitudes of 400-800m.

-The infusion drink mate tea from the cut dry leaves is traditionally drunk in South America, but also in countries such as Syria and Iraq.
-In Argentina, about 80% of the population drinks mate at least once a week.
+The infusion drink mate tea made from the cut dry leaves is traditionally drunk in South America, but also in countries such as Syria and Iraq.
+In Argentina, around 80% of the population drink mate at least once a week.

 Note(s)